Valuable Practical Experience

-Within the Law School, students participate in biweekly tutorials with faculty where they have an opportunity to discuss and reflect upon broader lawyering issues involving professional responsibility, delivery of services, legal institutions, lawyering competence, client relations, and other related issues that arise in each setting.
-Outside Penn Law, students meet regularly with their externship supervisors to receive feedback on the important legal work they perform at their placement site.
+Within Penn Carey Law, students participate in biweekly tutorials with faculty where they have an opportunity to discuss and reflect upon broader lawyering issues involving professional responsibility, delivery of services, legal institutions, lawyering competence, client relations, and other related issues that arise in each setting.
+Outside Penn Carey Law, students meet regularly with their externship supervisors to receive feedback on the important legal work they perform at their placement site.

-Placements are one semester in length and generally are offered for either four or seven academic credits.
+All Externships are considered Co-Curricular and subject to the Law School’s Co-Curricular credit maximums.
+Externships are one semester in length, graded as Pass/Fail, and generally are offered for either four academic credits (minimum 12 hours/week), five academic credits (minimum 15 hours/week), or seven academic credits (minimum 21 hours/week).
 All students must have successfully completed at least one year of law school before they can enroll in an externship.
-Most externships are open to both second and third year students; third year students are given enrollment priority.
 All externships continue through the end of the examination period of each semester and benefit from flexibility in student schedules.

 Externship Handbooks are distributed to all students at the beginning of each semester who are enrolled in an externship placement.
 The handbook offers a more comprehensive program overview, discusses academic standards and requirements, and many other details.
 Students who are not enrolled in an externship, but who would like to receive a copy of the handbook can e-mail email@example.com.